 You will see that make compiles vmsim to create libvmsim.so (a shared library), then compiles and links the two test programs, and then creates documentation from the source code.
-Specifically, it invokes doxygen, a program that turns C/C++ source code comments into HTML and Later and
+Specifically, it invokes doxygen, a program that turns C/C++ source code comments into HTML and LargeX documentation, just the same way that javadoc does for Java code.
+If you open, say, vmsim.h, you will see the comments that doxygen uses.